haniihusseinn/SunSaver/AKTIVITET.md

     MapAndDropdown(Shows a map and a drop-down menu) Search{Search address or navigate on map?}

+    EditOrCreate{Create a new solar array or edit an existing one?}
+    EditSolarArray(User clicks on edit button)
+    AddressZoom(System zooms in on address in the map)

     ClickAddress(Select a house on the map)
     ShowRoofSections(Show available roof sections)
     ChooseRoofSections(Add desired roof sections)